I’m interested in many topics related to adoption and parenting children from “hard places.” One has become a passion of mine in recent years.

 You can give voice to your children by encouraging them to participate in my project.
 Not only will this help families prepare to add new children to the family, but it will help siblings who are struggling with the adjustment.

-I’m compiling responses to share when I speak and I hope (plan) to publish them in a book.
+I’m compiling responses for my next book.
 I want to hear from a broad range of ages and experiences.
 Your children may be glad to have the opportunity to share their thoughts and, like me, you may find it enlightening.
 I cried over many of my kids’ words, and I’m so thankful that they trusted them with me.

-You are welcome to interview your children and compile their answers, or if they are old enough, they can reply themselves.
+You’re welcome to interview your children and fill in their answers, or if they are old enough, they can reply themselves.
 They can answer all of the questions, or only the ones that interest them – although I would love to read as many answers as possible.

 Please include a bit of information on family size and ages of kids, age of the child responding, and the number of years the siblings have been home.

 Please note, this is not a question intended only for children born into the family.
 It is also for adopted children whose families later added children from “hard places” through adoption and foster care.